NUS students call for school to be held accountable for sexual misconduct on campus

 Other students also came forward to share their stories of sexual harassment on campus.
 They accused NUS of wanting to hush up such cases.
 One of them broke down while sharing her story.

-Ms Baey, who also attended the townhall and shared her feedback on stage, said that there was a lack of victim support and bad communications by NUS.
+Ms Baey, who also attended the town hall and shared her feedback, said that there was a lack of victim support and bad communication by NUS.
 She said she was left alone to talk to a male officer about her experience.

 Prof Ling apologised to Ms Baey and the student body.